Multi-Peril Crop Insurance

 When the index moves or a deadline approaches.
 That's it.

-Independent agents licensed across Minnesota and Wisconsin.
+Independent crop insurance agents licensed across Minnesota and Wisconsin.
 Serving the Bemidji-to-La Crosse corridor since 2017.

 Central Minnesota through the Twin Cities metro and into western Wisconsin.
 Licensed in both states.

 March 15 for corn, soybeans, spring grains.
 July 15 acreage reporting.
 December 1 PRF pasture.
-Call early — OBBBA changes may affect your options.
+Call early.

 Rainfall index for hay and grazing.
 Auto payouts below your grid threshold.
 No adjuster.
 Heavily subsidized.